Dear Board of Directors:

 - An assessment of the reputation of the safekeepers.
 The credit union should track and review publicity regarding the safekeeper, both positive and negative.

 - Documentation of the capital strength of the safekeeper.
 Generally, the safekeeper used by the credit union should have substantially more capital than the amount of investments it holds for that credit union.
 A safekeeper regulated by a depository institution or state trust regulatory agency must file financial reports that are publicly available.
 The SEC requires every registered broker-dealer to send to its customers its certified balance sheet on an annual basis.
-Credit unions can access public financial information for banks at www.fdic.gov (opens new window), and for credit unions at www.ncua.gov.
-Information regarding broker-dealers can be accessed at www.sec.gov (opens new window) and www.nasdr.com.
+Credit unions can access public financial information for banks at www.fdic.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , and for credit unions at www.ncua.gov.
+Information regarding broker-dealers can be accessed at www.sec.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and www.nasdr.com.

 - The execution of a written custodial agreement with the safekeeper before any transactions take place.
 A credit union should make certain that it enters into an “institutional” agreement and not a “retail” agreement.
 Retail agreements may allow the custodian to use the retail customer’s securities for activities such as securities lending transactions without notification of the retail customer and are not appropriate for credit unions.
 A simple way to differentiate a retail agreement from an institutional one is that a retail agreement generally will not include a signature block for signing on the behalf of a company or organization.
 A credit union should also ensure the agreement specifies the safekeeper will exercise at least “ordinary care.”